 While searching for pet health insurance, check out the company’s stability.

-Although pet health coverage has been around for more than 30 years and has grown to become a developed industry, you will find a couple of companies who’ve been out there for a few years.
+Although pet health coverage has been around for more than 30 years and has grown to become a developed industry, you will find a couple of companies that’ve been out there for a few years.

 Therefore, when searching for pet insurance, seek information about the insurance provider.